microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/wio-terminal-actuator.md

 ![A grove LED](../../../images/grove-led.png)

-1. Pick your favourite LED and insert the legs into the two holes on the LED module.
+1. Pick your favorite LED and insert the legs into the two holes on the LED module.

     LEDs are light-emitting diodes, and diodes are electronic devices that can only carry current one way.
 This means the LED needs to be connected the right way round, otherwise it won't work.